Code

 A neutral density (ND) filter is a “grey” filter, a filter that transmits equal fractions of the incident radiation at all wavelengths.
 A perfectly neutral filter over a broad range of wavelengths is an idealized concept, and one very difficult to implement in practice.
 There are different approaches to making filters approximating colour neutrality.
 We here compare the spectral transmittance of of ND filters of three different types available for use on camera lenses and explain why the use of some of them can introduce strong colour casts in the photographs we take with them.

-The code in the chunks can be copied by clicking on the top right corner, where an icon appears when the mouse cursor hovers over the code listing.
+The code when visible in the chunks can be copied by clicking on the top right corner, where an icon appears when the mouse cursor hovers over the code listing.

 Last year an interesting post was published at the Formatt-Hitech website describing the evolution of the neutral density (ND) filters used in photography.
 The post focuses mostly on the ND filters the company has offered over the years.
 Below I add some additional material comparing a few other filters.
 As is done in the post linked to above, I will not focus on small differences among filters produced with similar technologies as I suspect that some of the differences between them from different high-end manufacturers cannot be assessed by comparing single copies of filters.
 One would need to compare samples from multiple batches of each filter type and manufacturer, making this an expensive and rather unrewarding exercise.
 On the other hand, as described in the blog post at the Formatt-Hitech website, differences among technologies are huge and worthwhile paying attention to.
 Additionally, as for any filter used for imaging, the imaging properties depend on the parallelism of the two surfaces and on the lack of surface and internal defects in the glass.
 Here I will focus only on colour cast issues, as I do not have an objective way of testing for presence of these other defects.